RandomBits-top/meshtastic/README.md

 ## Solar Nodes
 ![Pic of light](https://ae-pic-a1.aliexpress-media.com/kf/S72cf8761844849a1b12e92143bd809bfh.png_220x220.png_.avif)
 * I ordered a [solar light from Aliexpress](https://www.aliexpress.com/item/1005008035585251.html) (~$10) that supposedly has a large enough battery to keep a node running.
-My plan is to disassemble and install a XXX.
+My plan is to disassemble and install a nRF52840.
 * Will update when complete.

 # 3D Printed Cases